Cardinals' baserunning blunders contribute to 2-1 extra-inning loss

 The Cardinals made another baserunning miscue in the 12th after Yadier Molina, the designated runner at second, went to third on a wild pitch.
 With one out, Matt Carpenter grounded to first baseman Carlos Santana, who bobbled the ball as he was about to step on the bag and, after recovering the ball, did step on the bag for the second out.

-Molina, running between third and home, stopped, motioning he thought it was a foul ball.
-It wasn’t and Jose Ramirez, after receiving Santana's throw, tagged out Molina to end the game on a play that was not reviewable.
+Molina, running between third and home, stopped and then motioned it was a foul ball.
+It wasn’t and third baseman Jose Ramirez, after receiving Santana's throw, tagged out Molina to end the game on a play that was not reviewable.

+Manager Mike Shildt did not feel the need to talk to DeJong or Molina about what happened.
+He was more concerned by the Cardinals going one for 15 with men in scoring position.

+“The fact of the matter was that we had a lot of opportunities and we couldn’t get the hit," he said.

 Molina ties Red